Boltzmann transport theory of magnon-exciton drag: Transformation coefficients

-where the asymptotic values are given for sufficiently large wavevectors.
+It is instructive to analyze the values of the transformation coefficients $X^{\pm\pm}_{\bm k}$ in Eq.~\eqref{X:coeff} that relate the magnon operators $e_{\bm k}, f_{\bm k}, \ldots$ with the operators $a_{\bm k}, b_{\bm k}, \ldots$ in Eq.~\eqref{transition:fin}.
+For sufficiently large momenta $\bm k$ where the role of anisotropy, dipole-dipole interactions, and antiferromagnetic interlayer coupling becomes minor the magnon dispersion is controlled by the intralayer ferromagnetic interaction with the result

+where $m_m^\alpha$ are magnon effective masses along the principal axes of the structure, and the wavevector is assumed to be small compared to the Brillouin zone size.
+The coefficients at sufficiently large wavevectors $\bm k$ tends to

 These simplified asymptotic expressions can be readily derived noting that for large enough $\bm k$ magnons in the first and second layer become independent.
 In this case, the modes are degenerate and equation~\eqref{transition:fin} describes the basis change from intralayer ``circularly'' polarized magnon $a_{\bm k}, b_{\bm k}$ to the $z$- and $x$-polarized combinations $e_{\bm k}$ and $f_{\bm k}$.

-The numerical calculation presented in Fig.~\ref{fig:ME} demonstrates that for small values of the magnon momentum $k$ the values do not change much.
-Thus, in what other sections we neglect their variations and take the asymptotic values given by Eqs.~\eqref{transition:fin:asympt} if not stated otherwise.
+On opposite, at small values of magnon momentum $\bm k$ important in Sec.~\ref{sec:transport} the values of these coefficients are different:

+The results of numerical calculation of the coefficient showing both limits and the transition between them at characteristic wavevector $|\bm k|\sim 1$~nm$^{-1}$ are presented in Fig.~\ref{fig:ME}.